sap-tutorials/Tutorials/tutorials/hana-cloud-alerts/hana-cloud-alerts.md

     ![alerts definitions in the cockpit](alert-defintions-cockpit.png)

-    Notice that alerts have a name, ID, description, category, and a suggested user action such as an SAP Note.
+    Notice that alerts have a name, ID, description, category, and a suggested user action such as a SAP Note.

     ![restarted-services-alert-details](alert-definitions-cockpit-details.png)